50 Festive Christmas Things To Do In Florida for 2024

 For Christmas light lovers, head to Lake Eola to see their gigantic Christmas tree.
 Every night, you can watch a synchronized light and music show on the tree!

-There are also similar tree-lighting events at at most cities in Central Florida.
+There are also similar tree-lighting events in most cities in Central Florida.

 Every year on Christmas Eve, over 500 people go surfing at Cocoa Beach dressed as Santa Claus!
 This is one of the most unique Christmas things to do in Florida.